ohkami-rs/mews/README.md

 MEWS is NOT WebSocket server, just protocol implementation.
 So :

-* Tend to be used by web frameworks internally, not by end-developers.
+* Tend to be used by web libraries internally, not by end-developers.

 * Doesn't builtins `wss://` support.